 Remote Classroom Learning with Kami

-Kami is a collaborative online tool supporting eight million teachers, students, and parents around the world.
+Kami is a collaborative online tool supporting 14 million teachers, students, and parents around the world.
 As your digital pen and paper, Kami is making learning remotely more accessible than ever.

 1. Sign Up

 Create an account or sign in using your school’s Google account.

 Open any kind of document into Kami to turn it into your canvas.
 Open files from Google Drive, your computer, or create a new blank document.

 As a teacher, insert your instructions to students as text, audio, video or screen capture comments straight into the document.
 Send assignments to students using a link or learning management system.

 4. Students Complete Homework